Scottish League Two ins and out - January 2018

 In: Ally Love, midfielder (Brechin City); Tom Lang, defender (Stranraer).
 Loan: Jack Boyle, midfielder (Huddersfield Town); Dylan Cogill, defender (Huddersfield Town); Kyle Gourlay, goalkeeper (Dundee); Adam Martin, forward (Alloa Athletic).

+Arriving after January window: Ray Grant, midfielder (Norwich City); Steve Kipre, forward (unattached).

 Out: Mark Burbidge (Kilbirnie Ladeside, undisclosed); David Gormley, forward.
 Loan ended: Kyle Bradley, defender (Rangers); Peter Morrison, goalkeeper (Motherwell); Andy Munro, defender (Forfar Athletic).
-Loan: Lewis Wilson (Cumbernauld Colts).
+Loan: Lewis Wilson, defender (Cumbernauld Colts).

 Cowdenbeath